-The Catalyst Program provides connections, support, and seed grants to students to try out their entrepreneurial ideas.
+The Sandbox Student Program provides connections, support, and seed grants to students to try out their entrepreneurial ideas.
 At the same time, the program builds the capacity of colleges, high schools and community youth programs to offer experiential entrepreneurship education.

 (1) Develop an Entrepreneurial Identity